 ENG 301 Creative Writing (3-0-3).
 (Formerly ENG 201).
 Introduces the basic elements of writing and evaluating poetry, fiction and creative non-fiction.
 Students submit at least 20 pages of material suitable for inclusion in the student literary magazine.
-Prerequisite: COM 203 or COM 204.
+Prerequisite: ENG 203 or ENG 204

 ENG 303 English Renaissance Drama (3-0-3).
 Examines works by both Shakespeare and other major dramatists of his time.
-Focuses on at least three Shakespearean plays, a history play, snakespearean plays, a fistory play, a comedy, and a tragedy, considering the work in the context of such contemporary playwrights as Marlowe and Jonson.
-Prerequisite: ENG 202 or ENG 210.
+Focuses on at least three Shakespearean plays, a history play, a comedy, and a tragedy, considering the work in the context of such contemporary playwrights as Marlowe and Jonson.
+Prerequisite: ENG 203 or ENG 204.

 ENG 313 English Poetry and Prose II: 1800 to Present (3-0-3).
 (Formerly ENG 213).
 Surveys English poetry, prose and drama from the Romantic, Victorian and Modern literary periods.
 Representative texts are studied in relationship to their social, political and historical background.
-Prerequisite: ENG 202.
+Prerequisite: ENG 203 or ENG 204